Learn to grow wholesome food & plant-based skincare in your own practical garden

 I’ve been gardening in containers, flower beds, indoors, and my allotment garden since 2009.
 Before then I hadn’t stuck a finger in the dirt for years but had childhood memories of growing veggies with Grandma and my own little flower garden.
 I caught the gardening bug shortly after.

-My current set-up is a small greenhouse and conservatory, pots and a flower bed at the house, and a 30X40′ allotment garden.
+My current set-up is a small home garden with a greenhouse and an allotment garden.
+I feature updates of both on my YouTube channel.
 I live on the Isle of Man which maintains the wartime tradition of allotments — community gardens where individuals rent out space to grow their own food.
 In my organic garden I grow berries, vegetables, fruit, flowers for the bees, and herbs that I use in the kitchen and in beauty products.

 Frequently Asked Questions